New Caledonia: Military and gendarmerie

 As of 2025/26, French naval aviation and air force elements in New Caledonia included two Navy Falcon 200 Gardian maritime surveillance aircraft (drawn from Flotilla 25F), which, as of 2025/26 are being replaced, on an interim basis, by the more advanced Falcon 50 aircraft.
-These aircraft will in turn be superceded by the new Falcon 2000 Albatros starting in about 2030.
+These aircraft will in turn be superseded by the new Falcon 2000 Albatros starting in about 2030.
 Two Casa CN235 transport aircraft and three Puma helicopters from the Air Force's 52 "Tontouta" Squadron are also deployed in New Caledonia.
 Prior to 2022, the frigate Vendémiaire operated the Alouette III helicopter.
 However, with the retirement of the type in 2022, it is being replaced by the Eurocopter Dauphin N3.
 In 2022, the French Air Force demonstrated a capacity to reinforce the territory by deploying three Rafale fighters, supported by A400M transport aircraft and A330 MRTT Phénix tankers, from France to New Caledonia for a three-week exercise.

 In addition, some 855 personnel from the National Gendarmerie are stationed on the archipelago, divided into 4 companies, 27 brigades and several specialized, and mobile Gendarmerie units.
 During periods such the 2021 referendum on independence, these forces have been significantly reinforced with personnel deployed from metropolitan France.
 The air component includes two Écureuil helicopters while the Maritime Gendarmerie deploys the patrol boat Dumbea in the territory.